venables/has_secure_password_argon2/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Just add this gem to your Gemfile and `has_secure_password` will start to use `argon2` for password hashing.

+If you already have users authenticating with Rails' version of `has_secure_password`, this gem will automatically upgrade users to `argon2` during their next login.
+In this case, please leave `bcrypt` installed to support he upgrade process.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/has_secure_password_argon2.
+Bug reports and pull requests are welcome on GitHub at https://github.com/venables/has_secure_password_argon2.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License